 0 Prerequisite 1.To draw basic geometric shapes like pentagon, hexagon and square (in different orientation).
 01 2.
 Divide a line into equal number of parts.
 3. Divide a circle into equal number of parts.
 Comment (Prerequisite syllabus should not be considered for paper setting) I Introduction to Engineering Drawing 1.1 Introduction to Engineering Graphics and its significance in Engineering domain, Types of Lines, Dimensioning Systems as per IS conventions.
-1.2 Engineering Curves: Basic construction of Cycloid, Involutes and Helix (cylinder only).
-03 CO1 II Projections of Points, Lines and Planes 2.1 Projections of Points Projections of points in any quadrants as well as resting on planes.
-2.2 Projections of Lines Projections of lines inclined to both the reference planes (Excluding Traces of lines), Simple application based problems on projection of lines.
-2.3 Projections of Planes 06 CO2 Projections of planes (Triangular, Square, Rectangular, Pentagonal, Hexagonal and Circular) inclined to both the Reference Planes (Exclude composite planes).
-III Projections of Solids 06 CO3 IV Sections of Solids and Development of Surfaces Sections of Prism, Pyramid, Cylinder, & Cone cut by plane 08 CO4 V Orthographic Projections 5.1 Orthographic Projections Fundamentals of orthographic projections like concept of quadrants, observer position, horizontal, vertical and profile plane, symbol etc., Different orthographic views, First and Third angle method of projection, Views of a simple machine part as per the first angle projection method recommended by I.S.
-5.2 Sectional Orthographic Projections Fundamentals of sectional projections like concept of section plane, its representation, section lines and its features, need of sectional views, rib and web in section, 09 COS
+03 CO1 1.2 Engineering Curves: Basic construction of Cycloid, Involutes and Helix (cylinder only).
+II Projections of Points, Lines and Planes 2.1 Projections of Points Projections of points in any quadrants as well as resting on planes.
+06 CO2 2.2 Projections of Lines Projections of lines inclined to both the reference planes (Excluding Traces of lines), Simple application based problems on projection of lines.
+2.3 Projections of Planes Projections of planes (Triangular, Square, Rectangular, Pentagonal, Hexagonal and Circular) inclined to both the Reference Planes (Exclude composite planes).
+III Projections of Solids Projections of solids with the axis inclined to one and both reference planes (prism, pyramid, cylinder and cone only), Triangular to hexagonal prism and pyramids to be considered, Exclude Spheres, Composite, hollow solids and frustum of solids), Use change of position or Auxiliary plane method.
+06 CO3 IV Sections of 4.1 Sections of Solids 08 CO4 Solids and Development of Surfaces Sections of Prism, Pyramid, Cylinder, & Cone cut by plane perpendicular to at least one reference plane (Exclude Curved Section Plane), Use change of position or Auxiliary plane method.
+4.2 Development of Surfaces Development of lateral surface (only) of prism and pyramid only.
+V Orthographic Projections 5.1 Orthographic Projections Fundamentals of orthographic projections like concept of quadrants, observer position, horizontal, vertical and profile plane, symbol etc., Different orthographic views, First and Third angle method of projection, Views of a simple machine part as per the first angle projection method recommended by I.S.
+5.2 Sectional Orthographic Projections 09 CO5

-Types of section and its representation, Different views of VI Isometric Basic concept of isometric projection like why it is called 07 CO6 Views isometric, what does it represents, its need, isometric and non-isometric lines, isometric axes and isometric scale, Difference between isometric projection and isometric views, Conversion of orthographic views to isometric views (Excluding sphere). only only to be considered for lab course (i.e.; Questions will not be asked for examination).
+Fundamentals of sectional projections like concept of section plane, its representation, section lines and its features, need of sectional views, rib and web in section, Types of section and its representation, Different views of a simple machine part as per the first angle projection.
+VI Isometric Views Basic concept of isometric projection like why it is called isometric, what does it represents, its need, isometric and non-isometric lines, isometric axes and isometric scale, Difference between isometric projection and isometric views, Conversion of orthographic views to isometric views (Excluding sphere).
+07 CO6 only to be considered for lab course (i.e.; Questions will not be asked for examination).